alejazllano/Analysis_NYC_Flights/README.md

 # Analysis_NYC_Flights
-SQL and Tableau Project - Analysis of delays from the different New York City airports based on different US Airlines datasets
+Based on several US Airlines datasets, the goal of this project was to create Tableau visualizations to investigate different aspects of delays from the different New York City airports.

+Tableau Story link: